diggerhq/apigateway-websockets-lambda/README.md

 ```
 dg env create default --target diggerhq/target-lambda@default
 dg env apply default
+# This is needed to create an initial image in the repository (you can select any service)
+dg env build
+dg env push
 ```
 Once this command is done you will see a docker_registry as output.
 You can copy that value and append `:latest` to it.
 Create a file `digger.config.yml` and include the following contents in it: